-Bob is 89 and Lorie is 93, and while they technically live in separate apartments, in reality, they are quite inseparable friends.
-Every morning Bob wakes up and strolls across the hall to Lorie’s apartment where he spends most of his day.
+Bob is 89, Lorie is 93, and while they technically live in separate apartments, they are quite inseparable friends.
+Every morning Bob wakes up and strolls across the hall to Lorie’s apartment, where he spends most of his day.
 He eats his meals, takes naps, and showers at Lorie’s.
 They watch TV together, read the newspaper together, and even when in silence, they spend it together.

 This tradition first started 17 years ago, when Bob had a bad slip in the shower and broke his hip.